 First Contact Resolution measures a utility's success in resolving customer inquiries the first time they contact the utility.
-This metric tracks the proportion of telephone and email customer inquiries which were resolved within the first contact.
+This metric tracks the proportion of telephone and email customer inquiries that were resolved within the first contact.
 Toronto Hydro deems the matter to be resolved within the first contact if the customer did not call or email back regarding the same account inquiry within 21 days of the initial contact.
-A broad range of topics are covered by this metric including billing, moves, payment, online tools and conservation programs.

-In 2021, Toronto Hydro resolved 91% of customer inquiries within the first contact, sustaining the utility's steady improvement in performance of this metric since 2013.
-The result is attributable to ongoing continuous improvement efforts to identify and mitigate process issues, improve staff training and optimize technology, all aimed at creating positive customer experiences.
+A broad range of topics are covered by this metric including billing, moves, payment, online tools and financial assistance programs.
+In 2023, Toronto Hydro resolved 92% of customer inquiries within the first contact, sustaining the utility's steady performance of this metric since 2013.
+The result is attributed to ongoing continuous improvement efforts to identify and mitigate process issues, improve staff training and optimize technology, all aimed at creating positive customer experiences.